Fios-Quest/YouTube-Scripts/src/fun/3-things-others-should-steal.md

 Now, the fact all these languages do it differently isn't actually the problem.

-Its confusing if you have to jump languages a lot but once you know the behaviour you know the behaviour.
+It is confusing if you have to jump languages a lot but once you know the behaviour you know the behaviour.

-What I personally don't think is OK, is that in all but one of those languages we set a value and never use it in at least one function... and we don't even get a warning for behaviour I think is obviously wrong.
+What I personally don't think is OK, is that in all but one of those languages we set a value and never use it in at least one function... but we don't even get a warning for behaviour I think is obviously wrong.

 So what does Rust do?